TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 ### Project3 - Blurry To Visible -> An image becomes visible from a blurry start while a loader goes from 0 to 100%

-## Project4 - Box Scroll Into ViewPort -> COntenet boxes automatically slide from both sides into the view port as the user scrolls down
+## Project4 - Box Scroll Into ViewPort -> Content boxes automatically slide from both sides into the view port as the user scrolls down

 ### Project5 - Landing Page -> A simple landing page with transition